This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Can you pressure-cook greens?
 Absolutely!
 If you're ready to impress your family with a delicious pot of southern greens, cook them in a pressure cooker.

-Step 1: If you only have a 6-quart instant pot, only cook half of the recipe so that it’ll fit in one pot.
-The first step is essential, add onion and garlic, cook them on the saute function, add smoked turkey necks and water and cook for 15 minutes.
+Step 1: If you only have a 6-quart instant pot, cook half of the recipe so that it’ll fit in one pot.
+The first step is essential: add onion and garlic, cook them on the saute function, add smoked turkey necks and water, and cook for 15 minutes.

 Step 2: Release the pressure from the pressure cooker, then add collards, salt, black pepper, garlic powder, cayenne, vinegar, and water.
-Turn the instant pot to cook on high-pressure, lock lid, and pressure cook for 15 minutes.
+Turn the instant pot to cook on high pressure, lock the lid, and pressure cook for 15 minutes.

-Serve the greens over rice with a slice of hot buttered cornbread.
+Serve the greens over rice with hot sauce or your favorite pepper sauce with a slice of hot buttered cornbread.

 Instant Pot Collards Recipe Tips & Tricks: